timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-11-11
+# Objectives for Today 2022-11-13

 ### Time Block 1: (6am - 9am ish)
-- Jumping into the physics, where is the issue with the RaycastVehicle?
+- Was sleeping in!

 ### Time Block 2: (9am - 12pm ish)
-- Continuing the physics battle, unless it got solved already!
+- Getting started, playing catchup and Just Chatting with the Turtles.
+- Writing the Video Script for Getting Started with game development.

 ### Time Block 3: (12pm - 3pm ish)
-- Attempting to finish the Getting Started video script.
+- Writing the Video Script for Getting Started with game development.

 ## Events / Notices / Coming Soon